Case Study Overview

 About the Interactive

-Your task is to build up a chronological sequence of steps in the 'discovery' of Australia - and then decide who you think was responsible for its discovery.
+Your task is to build up a chronological sequence of steps in the ‘discovery’ of Australia – and then decide who you think was responsible for its discovery.
 Was it Cook?
 Or Macassans?
-Or Aboriginal people?
+Or Aboriginal peoples and Torres Strait Islander peoples?
 Or some other individual or group?